SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

 >

  |
 | *HIGHLIGHT START*Embedded Components*HIGHLIGHT END* |If you want to add an embedded component with a stable ID, you have to add a component re-use entry in the application component's manifest.json.
 Let's say you want to add an embedded component with the name `embeddedComponent.name`.
-You define it as follows in the application component's manifest.json file: ```lang-json
+You define it as follows in the application component's manifest.json file: ``` json
 "sap.ui5": {
    "componentUsages": {
       "reuseName": {